RackHD/docs/docs/rackhd/skus.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The SKU pack requires the 'config.json' to be at the root of the tar.gz file.
-A typical package may have a static and template directory.
+A typical package may have static, template, profile, workflow and task directories.

 .. code-block:: shell